Koha-Community/kohadocs/source/acquisitions.rst

 This will generate a pending file in the :ref:`EDIFACT messages <edifact-messages-label>` in Koha.
-The pending files will be processed by the :ref:`EDI cron job <edi-message-processing-label>` and sent to your vendor.
+The pending files will be processed by the :ref:`EDI cron job <cron-edi-message-processing-label>` and sent to your vendor.

 .. _edi-invoicing-label: